 Employment Outlook and Salary Information

 Career opportunities for graduates of this degree program are particularly good in the federal sector, where a bachelor's degree is a requirement for employment.
 Graduates who are bilingual are also especially well-suited for employment with federal agencies.
-The U.S. Bureau of Labor Statistics reports that as of May 2015, the average annual salary for a detective or a criminal investigator was $79,620.
-Employment of private detectives and investigators was expected to increase by 5% over the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics reports that as of May 2018, the average annual salary for a detective or a criminal investigator was $81,920.
+Employment of private detectives and investigators is expected to increase by 8% over the 2018-2028 decade.

 Bachelor's programs in criminal justice allow specializations in investigations or policing, preparing students for related careers in the federal sector.
 Courses focus on the criminal justice system, and subjects include crime and intelligence analysis, evidence management and criminal procedure.